-At December 31, 2020, Axtel did not have non-registered relevant transactions in the Balance Sheet or the Income Statement.
+As of December 31, 2021, Axtel did not have non-registered relevant transactions in the Balance Sheet or the Income Statement.
 Nevertheless, related to the contingencies derived from interconnection disagreements with mobile carriers, the Company and its counselors consider that the obtained resolutions in favor of the Company will prevail, resulting in no provisions associated to such contingencies.
-2.13) Judicial, administrative and other legal proceedings.
+For more information, see section 2.15) Judicial, administrative and other legal proceedings.